Erotic asphyxiation

 Erotic asphyxiation (variously called asphyxiophilia, hypoxyphilia or breath control play) is the intentional restriction of oxygen to the brain for the purposes of sexual arousal.
-The term autoerotic asphyxiation is used when the act is done by a person to themselves.
+With a partner (or alone), the act often involves strangulation.
+The term autoerotic asphyxiation is used when the act is done by a person to themself.
 Colloquially, a person engaging in the activity is sometimes called a gasper.
 Erotic asphyxiation can lead to accidental death due to asphyxia.

 The erotic interest in asphyxiation is classified as a paraphilia in the Diagnostic and Statistical Manual of the American Psychiatric Association.

 Physiology

-Concerning hallucinogenic states brought about by chronic hypoxia, Dr. E. L. Lloyd notes that they may be similar to the hallucinations experienced by climbers at altitude.
-He further notes that no such state occurs in hypoxia brought about by sudden aircraft decompression at altitude.
-These findings suggest to him that they do not arrive purely from a lack of oxygen.
-Upon examining the studies on hypoxia he found that "abnormalities in the cerebral neurochemistry involving one or more of the interconnected neurotransmitters, dopamine, serotonin, and beta-endorphin had been reported in all the conditions associated with hallucinations."
+Practitioners describe a number of physiological responses including "pleasurable sensations/euphoria (81.7%), a head rush (43.8%), feeling like they could not breathe (43.0%), difficulty swallowing (38.9%), unable to speak (37.6%), and watery eyes (37.2%).
+About 15% had noticed neck bruising and 3% had lost consciousness from being choked."

 History

-Historically, the practice of autoerotic asphyxiation has been documented since the early 17th century.
+The practice of autoerotic asphyxiation has been documented since the early 17th century.
 It was first used as a treatment for erectile dysfunction.
 The idea for this most likely came from subjects who were executed by hanging.
 Observers at public hangings noted that male victims developed an erection, sometimes remaining after death (a death erection), and occasionally ejaculated when being hanged.